 Over the years, I’ve encountered some topics that have become rather emotion-charged and controversial among Evangelical Christians e.g KJV onlyism, the Jewish sabbath, emphasis on the Hebrew name of God or Jesus and celebration of Christmas (or Easter).

-When it comes to Christmas, there are two main camps Christians fall into: those who believe the birth of Jesus is worth celebrating regardless of its origin and the Christmas who see it an innovative, pagan festival adopted by Roman Catholicism.
-I’ve observed a heavy dose of dogmatism and self-righteousness in the latter camp and such patterns of thought often calls for attention.
+When it comes to Christmas, there are two main camps Christians fall into: those who believe the birth of Jesus is worth celebrating regardless of its origin and those who see it an innovative, pagan festival adopted by Roman Catholicism.

 Christ and Christmas

-One of the merits of Christmas is how it annually brings a reminder of Jesus Christ’s birth.
-Indeed, its about the only time people who never darken the door of a church all through the year attend one.
-So if there is a time people should learn more about Jesus – who He is and what He came to do – it’s during Christmas.
-We mustn’t minimise the significance of Christ’s birth.
-His ancestral lineage, the place and timing of His birth were fulfillment of specific Bible prophecies about the Messiah.
+One of the merits of Christmas celebration is how it annually brings a reminder of Jesus Christ’s birth.
+Indeed, it’s about the only time people who never darken the door of a church all through the year attend one.

-Now, let’s examine some misconceptions those opposing Christmas present to justify their stance.
+Now, let’s examine some misconceptions that those opposing Christmas present to justify their stance.

 #1.
 “Christmas makes people indulge in wasteful spending, frivolities, immorality and drunkenness.”